shrutipanicker2810/royal-rumble-simulation/README.md

 ########### collaborations folder is where all four of us have worked to create backend and experiment on simulations.
--> DNN_impl.py file is the DNN experiment file.
+->PG_impl.py is the Policy Gradient experiment file.
--> movements.py and variables.py is the backend code that sets up the wrestling environment using gym.
+→ It uses movements.py and variables.py as the backend to define the wrestling environment and game dynamics.
-    1. It selects the first initiator through Simulated Annealing
+    1. The initiator is selected using Simulated Annealing.
-    2. Picks an action from punch, kick, SM, stay idle
+    2. A stochastic policy network (built using Keras) chooses an action: punch, kick, signature move, or stay idle.
-    3. If the environment's responder is eliminated after an action (reward[initiator] += 100), it adds a new wrestler to the arena.
+    3. If the responder is eliminated after an action (reward[initiator] += 100), a new wrestler enters the ring.
-    4. Builds the logic of attack and defense functions 4.1 If wrestler chooses stay idle, regain stamina 4.2 If wrestler chooses attack and has low stamina, stay idle and regain stamina 4.2 If wrestler chooses attack and has enough stamina, attack the opponent and calculate opponent's defense, attacker's stamina and attacker's strength
-    5 Calculate the reward for the attacker and responder at each step (end of the action) -> WrestlingEnv.py file is the simulation experiment file
+    4. The environment handles stamina regeneration for idle moves and penalizes low stamina attacks.
+    5. Rewards are calculated after each action using damage dealt and stamina consumed.

+→ The WrestlingEnv is used to simulate full rounds, collect trajectories, compute discounted returns, and update the policy using the REINFORCE algorithm.

 ########### main folder includes the code where we later on finalized the simulation and integrated our backend code with.
 -> wrestling_battle_royale.py is the main file